modeldatarcn/modeldatarcn.github.io/index.md

 * Boulder, CO workshop: May 5-8, 2020
 * Grand Forks, ND workshop: Aug.
 3-6, 2020

 If you are interested in participating, please contact Doug Schuster, schuster@ucar.edu.
+Please provide a brief summary of your background, and why you would be interested in participating.

 Please find the award information through the following links: